Symptoms of Ebola Virus Disease

 Gastrointestinal Abnormalities

-Gastrointestinal symptoms are a prominent feature of Ebola virus disease, with diarrhea and vomiting potentially occurring dozens of times a day, leading to severe dehydration and electrolyte imbalances.
-Vomit and excrement may contain blood, indicating that the virus has invaded the mucosal tissues of the digestive tract.
-Close monitoring of fluid balance is required during this stage, along with preventing secondary infections.
+Gastrointestinal symptoms are prominent features of Ebola Virus Disease, with diarrhea and vomiting occurring dozens of times daily, leading to severe dehydration and electrolyte imbalances.
+Vomitus and excreta may contain blood, indicating viral invasion of the gastrointestinal mucosa.
+Close monitoring of fluid balance and prevention of secondary infections are essential during this stage.

 Disease Progression and Symptom Changes

-The progression of the disease can be divided into three stages:
+The development of the disease can be divided into three stages:

-• Severe Stage (after 7 days): Symptoms such as bleeding tendencies and organ failure
+• Severe stage (after 7 days): bleeding tendencies, organ failure, and other life-threatening symptoms

-The severity of symptoms is related to viral load, patient age, and underlying medical history; severe patients may experience coagulopathy and multi-organ failure.
+The severity of symptoms is related to viral load, patient age, and underlying health conditions.
+Severe cases may exhibit coagulation abnormalities and multi-organ failure.

-In the late stage of the disease, approximately 30-50% of patients will exhibit bleeding phenomena, including gum bleeding, subcutaneous bruising, or internal bleeding.
-Severe cases may bleed from mucosal surfaces or injection sites and may be accompanied by renal failure and liver dysfunction.
-The mortality rate in this stage is extremely high, necessitating immediate intensive care and supportive treatment.
+In the terminal stage, approximately 30-50% of patients may experience bleeding, including gum bleeding, subcutaneous bruising, or internal hemorrhage.
+Severe cases may bleed from mucous membranes or injection sites and may be accompanied by renal failure and liver dysfunction.
+The mortality rate at this stage is extremely high, requiring immediate intensive care and supportive treatment.

 When to Seek Medical Attention

-If any of the following conditions occur, immediate medical attention should be sought:
+If any of the following occur, seek medical attention immediately:

-• Contact with an Ebola patient or their bodily fluids
+• Contact with Ebola patients or their bodily fluids

-• Recent travel to or work in an outbreak area
+• Recent travel to or work in epidemic areas

 Emergency Warning Signs

-The following symptoms are indicators for immediate medical attention:
+The following symptoms are indicators for immediate medical care:

 • Unexplained skin bruising or mucosal bleeding